gudarzi/SaveHere/README.md

 ## To Do
 - [ ] Fix the packaging of the app and create 1 single docker image
-- [ ] Show more data and info about the file before downloading it
-- [ ] Add download status reporting to the UI (useful for big files)
 - [ ] Add user accounts and set their access policies
 - [x] Check [issues](https://github.com/gudarzi/SaveHere/issues) for more!